GregRos/preszr/README.md

 ## Unsupported Types

-`preszr` will intelligently encode all [*platform-independent*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) objects, except for a few that are outside its scope.
+`preszr` will intelligently encode all [*platform-independent*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects), built-in JavaScript objects, except for a few that are outside its scope.
 Those are explicitly *unsupported*.
 Here they are:

 ❌ `Function` and its variants